beyerja/ILDbench_QGC/macros/Readme.md

 ## Macros directory

-Directory for any code which is needed to perform an analysis using the *aQGCAnalysisProcessor* and its output.
+Directory for any code which is needed to perform an analysis using the *aQGCObservablesProcessor* and its output.

 ### Content

 - ```run_make.sh```: Bash script for compiling the processor.
 Simply execute w/o arguments.
-- ```Marlin_macros```: Directory for bash macros needed to run the aQGCAnalysisProcessor over all files of a process, and to send the according jobs to the HTCondor scheduler.
+- ```Marlin_macros```: Directory for bash macros needed to run the aQGCObservablesProcessor over all files of a process, and to send the according jobs to the HTCondor scheduler.
 - ```standard_HTCondor_submit```: Files needed to submit some command to HTCondor (in this case the Marlin jobs).
 - ( ```Condor_output```: Output directory for all logging from HTCondor.
 Dynamically generated.)
 - ```ROOT_macros```: Directory for ROOT macros for my analysis.